Philip Springer: Popular songs

 Springer is best known for writing "Santa Baby" with lyricist Joan Javits.
 They were commissioned to write a Christmas song for Eartha Kitt in 1953.
-"Santa Baby" has since been covered by a large number of major recording artists, including Cher, Madonna, Michael Buble, Taylor Swift, Ariana Grande, Gwen Stefani, Kellie Pickler, Kylie Minogue, Robbie Williams (2019), R.E.M, Laufey (singer) (2024), and in 2016, by Garth Brooks and his wife Trisha Yearwood (featured on their Christmas duets album).
+"Santa Baby" has since been covered by a large number of major recording artists, including Cher, Madonna, Michael Buble, Taylor Swift, Ariana Grande, Gwen Stefani, Kellie Pickler, Kylie Minogue, Robbie Williams (2019), R.E.M, Laufey (2024), and in 2016, by Garth Brooks and his wife Trisha Yearwood (featured on their Christmas duets album).

 Tamir Music is Springer's publishing entity, and he owns the publishing rights to most of his songs.
 Tamir Music/Philip Springer owns 100% of "Santa Baby" for the United States, its territories and possessions.

 Throughout his career, Springer has had extended collaborations with many highly accomplished lyric writers, such as Fred Ebb, Richard Adler, and E.Y.
 "Yip" Harburg, among many others.
-His Frank Sinatra classic "How Little it Matters, How Little We Know" was co-written by Carolyn Leigh.
-For several years, he wrote songs with Senator Orrin Hatch; Hatch dedicated their song "Headed Home" to Hatch's friend, Senator Ted Kennedy.
+His Frank Sinatra recording "How Little it Matters, How Little We Know" was co-written by Carolyn Leigh.
+For several years, Springer wrote songs with Senator Orrin Hatch; Hatch dedicated their song "Headed Home" to Hatch's friend, Senator Ted Kennedy.

 Springer was Yip Harburg's last collaborator before Harburg's death in 1981.
 Springer's collaboration with Harburg produced 15 songs, one of which, "Time You Old Gypsy Man" was called "a little known masterpiece" by Steven Holden of The New York Times in December 1989.

 Some of Springer's songs recorded by well-known artists include: